 Every day, she said, members of law enforcement put their lives on the line, and when they approach a home, they never know what’s on the other side of the door.

 “When an officer dies in the line of duty, it cuts to our fabric as a society,” Hassan said.
 “We owe a debt to all who put their lives at risk to save ours.”

 Joe Carelli, the president of Citizens Bank New Hampshire, said most award recipients didn’t know the people they rescued.
 They were just citizens helping citizens.

-The program is sponsored by Citizens Bank and presented by the New Hampshire Union Leader.
+The award program is sponsored by Citizens Bank and presented by the Union Leader Corp.